mateuadsuara/kattis/README.md

 ### run the automated tests

-You can use the `./run-test` script included (it will use Stack or Cabal) This will run all the automated tests.
+You can use the `./run-test` script included (it will use Stack or Cabal) This will run all the automated tests inside the `test` folder.

 ### execute the code

-First, you need to update the `src-exe/Main.hs` file so it imports the module for the problem you want to run and execute it.
+First, you need to update the `src-exe/Main.hs` file so it imports the module for the problem you want to run and use it with the main function.

 Then, you can use the `./run-exe` script included (it will use Stack or Cabal).

 If you wish to send an input automatically, you can use the `echo` command like this:
-`echo -e "1 2\n3 5\n" | ./run-exe`
+`echo -e "1 2\n3 5\n" | ./run-exe`.

-That will output:
+That should output the following and terminate:
 ```
 1
 2
 ```

 And if you have samples for the input, you can also use them like this:
-`cat test/ADifferentProblemSamples/sample.in | ./run-exe`
+`cat test/ADifferentProblemSamples/sample.in | ./run-exe`.

 That should output:
 ```
 2
 71293781685339
 12345677654320
 ```

-which should be the same as the sample answer:
+Which should be the same as the sample answer:
 `cat test/ADifferentProblemSamples/sample.ans`
 ```
 2